zamesilyasa/flutter_clean_way/layers/domain/readme.md

 ### Domain layer

-Domain layer includes definitions of all the use cases, entities and repository interfaces.
+Domain layer includes definitions of all the use cases, entities and gateways interfaces.
 The implementations of the repositories depend on platforms.

 The top level application is responsible for particular implementation instantiations